 I was right to be concerned.
 I’d just gotten used to Artemis’s fitness regime.
 Now I had to do all of that – in full armor.
 I sweated.
 I slipped and fell in the mud.
 I cursed and groaned and was generally put through my paces in a brutal fashion.

-Slightly more fun was learning how to activate the myriad inscriptions in the armor, causing it to show with an otherworldly blue light.
+Slightly more fun was learning how to activate the myriad inscriptions in the armor, causing it to glow with an otherworldly blue light.

 “Mostly Speed and Dexterity buffs for my healy-bug.
 Vitality is a pain to buff, and Strength doesn’t do much for you.
 The magic stats are historically difficult to buff, and it’s basically never done.
 There’s a bunch of passive inscriptions to help with durability, which also directly translate to keeping you alive.”
 I practiced turning my buffs on and off, seeing my mana regeneration lower and go back up as I did.
 Neat.